Synthium0/LFDCDownloader/README.md

 If you'd like to have the program generate a .tar file which can be installed onto your LeapFrog device via [LFManager](https://github.com/lfhacks/LFManager/releases), then:

 `python main.py <TARGET_ID> -i`

+---

+> This project is neither endorsed by nor affiliated with LFHacks in any capacity.